-Finland’s economy in 2025 is marked by stability and predictability, offering a strong foundation for anyone planning to live, work, or study in Finland.
-The consumer price index (CPI) stands at approximately 123, with inflation holding steady at around 0.2% year over year—ensuring prices for essentials like food, housing, and transport remain consistent and manageable.
-This economic steadiness is particularly reassuring for students and new residents, as it allows for long-term budgeting without fear of sudden spikes.
+Finland’s economy in 2026 is marked by stability and predictability, offering a strong foundation for anyone planning to live, work, or study in Finland.
+The consumer price index (CPI) stands at approximately 123.
+Recent data shows that inflation has been very low, near zero, indicating stable prices for essentials like food, housing, and transport.
+This stability allows for long-term budgeting without sudden spikes.
 Backed by transparent government data, essential services follow predictable cost patterns, and Finland’s robust public infrastructure—spanning efficient transit, subsidized healthcare, and free education—helps residents maintain a high quality of life while keeping out-of-pocket expenses under control.

 Housing and Utilities: The Core of Monthly Spending